flyteorg/flyte/rsts/howto/authentication/migration.rst

 Specifically,

-* The original **oauth** section has been moved two levels higher into its own section and renamed **auth** but enabling/disabling of authentication remains in the old place.
+* The original **oauth** section has been moved two levels higher into its own section and renamed **auth** but enabling/disabling of authentication remains in the old location.
 * Secrets by default will now be looked up in **/etc/secrets**.
-Use the following command to generate them.
+Use the following command to generate them:

 .. code-block:: bash